What Is Agile Project Management?

 - Continuous Improvement

-Combined, they are what make a project Agile.
+Combined, they are what makes a project Agile.
 To discuss them in more detail, let’s break down each one of them below:

 One of Agile project management's central themes is the shared understanding of the process (including the definition of done) among all concerned parties.
 This calls for increased transparency in the way teams work and communicate.